Student Experience

 If you’re interested in joining this committee, please contact Mrs. Szczepaniak.

-• Liturgical Ensemble
+• Liturgical Music

 Part of the mission of Loyola is to encourage students to be religious, loving, open to growth, and dedicated to working for a just world.
-The goal of the Liturgical Ensemble is to provide the Loyola Blakefield community with music that is meaningful, joyful, and spirit-filled at Masses and prayer services.
+The goal of the Liturgical Music Club is to provide the Loyola Blakefield community with music that is meaningful, joyful, and spirit-filled at Masses and prayer services.
 Rehearsals are held regularly, and all those with experience playing an instrument and/or singing are welcome to participate.

 Interested students should contact Dr. Skirpan.